 Provider Plan Types Max Annual Limit Co-pay Dog Enrolment Age Best For

-Disclaimer: Features, limits and enrolment ages may change.
-Always verify details directly with the provider before purchasing.
-Table last updated March 2026.
+Disclaimer: Plan names, features, limits and enrolment ages are subject to change.
+Always verify details directly with the provider and read the PDS before purchasing.
+Table last updated April 2026.

 Dog Insurance Provider Reviews

-How each Australian provider handles dog insurance specifically - breed classifications, age limits, cruciate cover and more.
+How each Australian provider handles dog-specific cover - breed classifications, enrolment age limits, cruciate policies, GapOnly access and more.

 $25,000 annual limit